jacklule/DataViz-Syllabus/Syllabus.md

 ## Also see the [Day-by-Day Course Outline](https://github.com/jacklule/DataViz-Syllabus/blob/master/Course%20Outline.md)

-## Data Visualization Module (14 days)
+## Data Visualization Module (7/14: 7 weeks, 14 days)

-The best journalism education has at least three parts:
+The best journalism education has at least three components:
 - A broad and solid liberal arts background
 - Basic and fundamental journalism skills
 - Preparation and practice for the digital age

 In Lehigh's journalism major, you get all three.
 In Jour 24 Visual Communication, including this module, you get all three.

 In this module, you will learn principles of visual communication that have grounded the liberal arts for centuries.
-You will learn essential journalism skills, such as working with images and data.
+You will learn essential journalism skills, such as reporting, finding information, storytelling and working with images and data.
 You will become familiar with new, but always evolving, digital tools that will help you tell stories with data.

 ##Data: The hole in your resume